-Needless to say, this demanding attitude is mentally and physically exhausting, and people with high-functioning anxiety who don’t seek treatment may eventually suffer other serious health problems as a result of their hard-driving and uncompromising way.
+Needless to say, this demanding attitude is mentally and physically exhausting, and people who don’t seek treatment for high-functioning anxiety may eventually suffer other serious health problems as a result of their hard-driving and uncompromising way.

 High-Functioning Anxiety in Personal Relationships